codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-owning-memory.md

-This check implements the type-based semantics of [gsl::owner](https://clang.llvm.org/extra/clang-tidy/checks/T*), which allows static analysis on code, that uses raw pointers to handle resources like dynamic memory, but won’t introduce RAII concepts.
+This check implements the type-based semantics of [gsl::owner](https://clang.llvm.org/extra/clang-tidy/checks/T*), which allows static analysis on code, that uses raw pointers to handle resources like dynamic memory, but won't introduce RAII concepts.

 The relevant sections in the
 [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md)